The Future of Artificial Intelligence in Vietnam: An overview

 Survey respondents and interviews cited challenges to AI adoption in SEA countries.
 Source: Kearney

-So, does Artificial Intelligence In Vietnam have the potential for development?
-We have reason to believe that Vietnam has all the right ingredients to soon establish itself as an AI hub thanks to the government’s dedication to and support of the sector.
+So, does Artificial Intelligence in Vietnam have the potential for development?
+We have reason to believe that Vietnam has all the right ingredients to soon establish itself as an AI hub, thanks to the government’s dedication to and support of the sector.
 The potential for Vietnam to lead the digital revolution using AI is limitless if it maintains its existing dedication and efforts.

 See more»